 To be considered hazardous waste, a material first must be classified as solid waste.
 The Environmental Protection Agency (EPA) defines solid waste as garbage, refuse, sludge, or other discarded material.
 Therefore, a pesticide, or any material that contains any concentration of a pesticide, becomes a solid waste at the point where the pesticide’s holder (i.e., end-user, dealer, distributor, or registrant) decides to discard it.
-This includes such things as rinse material from containers and spray equipment, leftover spray solutions, excess pesticides, and canceled/suspended pesticides.
+This includes such things as rinse material from containers, and spray equipment, leftover spray solutions, excess pesticides, and canceled/suspended pesticides.
 A discarded material is further defined as anything that is placed into or on any land or water so that such solid waste may enter the environment or be emitted into the air or discharged into any waters, including groundwater (40 CFR §260.10).
-The name ‘solid’ may be misleading because solid waste can take any physical form.
+The name ‘solid’ is misleading because solid waste can take any physical form.
 Many solid wastes are liquid, while others are semisolid or gaseous.

 If the waste is solid, it must then be determined if it is hazardous waste.
 Wastes are defined as hazardous by EPA if they are specifically named on one of four lists of hazardous wastes located in 40 CFR Part 261, Subpart D (listed wastes) or if they exhibit one of four characteristics located in Part 261, Subpart C (characteristic wastes).